pauldub/luvit-dnode/README.md

 - no support for links (yet).

 I decided to write a port of dnode for luvit after reading this article: [Top 10 inventions at Browserling](www.catonmat.net/blog/top-10-browserling-inventions/).
-My goal is to write upnode and airport aswell, and maybe seaport too.
+My goal is to port upnode and airport aswell, and maybe seaport too.

 I am also wondering if luvit can also be used with [OpenResty](http://openresty.org), and allow one to forward urls to dnodes, or something like that.